 A clean and organized resume presentation doesn’t stop at choosing the right resume format.
 Bullet points usually make up the bulk of the page, but knowing how to write good resume bullet points can be confusing.

 You need to know what information to include, how to present it, and where to put it.

 Keep reading to learn how to write effective bullet points for your resume.

 How many bullet points should you list per job on your resume?

 Your resume doesn’t need to go into detail about the ins and outs of every job you’ve ever had, because not every job duty you’ve held in the past will be relevant to the job you’re applying for.

-Instead, it should focus on the most relevant highlights of your career that demonstrate the skills and qualities that make you an ideal candidate for the position you want.
+Instead, it should focus on the most relevant highlights of your career that demonstrate the skills on your resume and qualities that make you an ideal candidate for the position you want.

 Resume bullet points vs paragraphs